Wine Crush and Harvest Festivals 2019

 The highlight remains the Grand Tasting, with three days of sampling from 100+ wineries, including the opportunity to purchase bottles at a Fair-direct discount.

-Don't miss the marketplace tasting seminars where you can learn about farming wine grapes, winemaking, and wine appreciation, directly from the winery owners and winemakers.
+Don't miss the marketplace tasting seminars where you can learn directly from winery owners and winemakers about farming wine grapes, winemaking, and wine appreciation.
 Another don't miss: the World Championship Grape Stomp for messy fun and great prizes like cold, hard cash.
-Prices vary per event.
+Prices vary per event; $65-$120.

 One of the delights of this lovely 20-acre estate in the foothills of the Mayacamas mountains is the tours that give you a sneak peek into the wine process.
-The strolls last about 15 minutes, passing right past the crush pad, with your guide narrating all along the way and explaining everything from the estate grape varieties, to trellising to winemaking.
+They last about 15 minutes, passing right past the crush pad, with your guide narrating all along the way and explaining everything from the estate grape varieties, to trellising, to winemaking.
 For this event, you can be the first to try new wine club releases, enjoy delicious barbecue, play a game of bocce ball, groove to live music, or just kick back and smell the rosés.
-11 a.m. to 3 p.m.; $45.
+Noon to 3 p.m.; $60

 Landmark Vineyards, 101 Adobe Canyon Road, Kenwood, 707-833-0053.

 It's a taste of Italy in downtown Santa Rosa, as the D'Argenzio family celebrates friends, new and old.
 The fun includes an Italian feast, a grape stomp, bocce, live music, dancing, and tastings.
-On tap: many newly released wines, and limited edition wines.
-Lots of wine, actually - last year, the winery opened 28 different types, yowza!
+On tap: many newly released wines and limited edition wines.
+Lots of wine, actually - last year, the winery opened 28 different types.
 Event time: 4 to 8 p.m.; $45.

 D'Argenzio Winery, 1301 Cleveland Ave., Suite A, Santa Rosa, 707-546-2466.

-The celebration features new wine releases, food pairings, Thistle Meats on site with their artisanal charcuterie, and live music by singer songwriter Sebastian St. James.
+The celebration features new wine releases, food pairings, Franchetti's mouthwatering wood-fired pizzas and salads, and live music by singer songwriter Sebastian St. James.
 Join in a toast to the hardworking winemaking team.
-Noon to 4 p.m.; tastings are $30.
+11a.m. to 4 p.m.; tickets are $35.

 Dutton-Goldfield Winery, 3100 Gravenstein Highway N., Sebastopol, 707-823-3887.